theirishkiwi/victor-hugo/site/content/en/home/emotional-hijack.md

 My Monday Challenge grew out of a challenge my mentor Benjamin Hardy gave me back in October 2018.
 Ben, challenged me to get some quick wins to start building momentum.
 To break past any emotional resistance to change.

 > "You're more likely to act yourself into feeling, than feeling yourself into action"
+>
-> - Jerome Bruner (American psychologist)
+> * Jerome Bruner (American psychologist)

 Do something unexpected.

 On Monday 15th October 2018, I wrote in my journal.
 "Doing something unexpected!
 This morning I woke at 6am and run up Arthur's Seat before work.
 9.5 miles and 1,306 feet vertical gain.
 It was definitely different, unexpected.
 Radical, maybe?
 I definitely stretched my mind beyond my norm.
-It left me thinking [about] what can I do next to build momentum?"
+It left me thinking \[about\] what can I do next to build momentum?"

 Arthur's Seat is an extinct volcano in overlooking Holyrood Park in Edinburgh, Scotland.

 I continued running up to Arthur's Seat every Monday morning before work for the remainder of 2018.

- ### \#MyMondayChallenge.
+### #MyMondayChallenge.

 My weekly ritual grew into My Monday Challenge when I reviewed my core values and discovered 'challenge' was one of them.
 Our core or personal values are things we believe are important in our work and life.
 When I looked back at my life so far, the events that have shaped me into the person I am today were obstacles that could have defined me, but I chose to use them to grow and challenge me to become stronger, better and more determined.
 Being diagnosed with Dyslexia aged 8 and my height and skinniness when I discovered rowing at the age of 14.
 The two events, dyslexia followed by rowing, unrelated maybe but recently I saw how overcoming dyslexia prepared me for rowing a sport where and height and strength were natural advantages.
 Little did I know so was dyslexia for this short and skinny 14-year-old!